pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_120.md

 1. **22.** The apparatus of claim 10, wherein the program to transition the first integrated circuit to a next higher state of performance based upon an occurrence of a non-user event increases utilization of the first integrated circuit over a preset threshold.

+1. **23.** A machine-readable medium that provides instructions, which when executed by a machine, cause the machine to perform operations comprising:

+detecting (402) an event to transition an integrated circuit of a computing system to a higher state of performance, the integrated circuit having multiple states of performance including a first state of performance, a second state of performance higher than the first state of performance, and a third state of performance higher than the second state of performance; and

+5

+10

+15

 20

 25